dupr/duprkit/README.md

 ## Dependency

-Just pypy3.
-It is written in pure python and does not use anything outside the standard library.
+Just `pypy3`.
+The software is written in pure python and does not use anything outside the standard library.
+At this stage we just try to let it work correctly.
+Speed optimization?
+Not today.

 ## Automatic Training and Assessment on the training set